Deep Dose Plugin Towards Real-time Monte Carlo Dose Calculation Through a Deep Learning based Denoising Algorithm: Methods and Materials

 \subsubsection{Conventional UNet-based denoiser}

 To benchmark the performance of the proposed architecture, we also trained a UNet-based MC dose denoiser.
 Following the default settings, we designed the UNet as the 6-downsampling version since the smallest dimension of the data is 64.
 Each layer consisted of three operators: regular 3D convolution, instance normalization and ReLU.
 The kernel size was $3\times3\times3$.
 The initial feature number was 64.
+More model configuration parameters can be found in Table~\ref{tab:layer_configuration}.
 All other training details for the UNet-based dose denoiser, such as data preprocessing, data augmentation, weakly supervised learning setting, optimizer and associated hyperparameter settings, were the same as for the proposed denoiser.